10 NATURAL TIPS TO KEEP SQUIRRELS AWAY FROM YOUR BIRD FEEDER

 7. Cages: Kill two birds - by saving them

 Any cage with slats too small for the squirrels to sneak in through will do the trick.
-The slats of course will be big enough for the invited guests the seeds are meant for.
+The slats of course will be big enough for the invited guests to nibble on the seeds inside.
 And you’re “killing two birds” as you are also preventing competition from bullies such as starlings, grackles and pigeons as well as keeping the squirrels out.

 8. Hot seeds